SaiShanmukkha/Real_Time-Kubernetes-cluster-Carbon-Monitor---KubeCarbonapp/README.md

-﻿# KubeCarbonapp - Real Time Kubernetes Carbon & Energy Metrics App (For Cluster's deployed on AWS Cloud EC2 or EKS Only)
+﻿# KubeCarbonapp - Real-Time Kubernetes Carbon & Energy Metrics App (For Cluster deployed on AWS Cloud EC2 or EKS Only)

 ## ===> Note:

-- **If you are using AWS Elastic Kubernetes Service (EKS) with AWS Fargate, you wont be able to use this app.
-Because AWS Fargate is serverless providing option, which doesn't give access to the underlying server.**
+- **If you are using AWS Elastic Kubernetes Service (EKS) with AWS Fargate, you won't be able to use this app.
+Because AWS Fargate is a serverless providing option, which doesn't give access to the underlying server.**

-- **Below steps are only for carbon app monitoring setup.
-You have to do alot more setup on the side of kubernetes cluster Like setting up kube-prometheus-stack, creating configMaps' for all nodes in the cluster, providing kubeConfig access to this app, etc.**
+- **The Below steps are only for carbon app monitoring setup.
+You have to do a lot more setup on the side of Kubernetes cluster Like setting up kube-prometheus-stack, creating configMaps' for all nodes in the cluster, providing kubeConfig access to this app, etc.**

 - **Steps to setup kubernetes cluster for this app, provided in detail in the report as integrating Kubernetes isn't straightforward and requires careful handling.**

 ### Overview

-This App  is a Node.js application designed to monitor, calculate and report on energy consumption and carbon emissions metrics for kubernetes cluster nodes.
-It integrates with Prometheus to expose custom metrics through a expressJS server.
+This App  is a Node.js application designed to monitor, calculate, and report energy consumption and carbon emissions metrics for Kubernetes cluster nodes.
+It integrates with Prometheus to expose custom metrics through an express server.
 This application fetches and processes data periodically to update the metrics based on node data, CPU utilization, and other relevant information.

 ### Features